SameerMeghjee/LDCE-Net_Custom_CNN_Model_Liver_Disease_Detection/README.md

-# LDCE-Net: Liver Fibrosis Classification from Ultrasound Images
+# Liver Disease Detection With Custom CNN Model Using Ultrasound Images

 ## 🧠 Overview
 LDCE-Net is a custom, lightweight deep learning model designed from scratch to classify liver fibrosis stages (Normal, Fibrosis, Cirrhosis) using grayscale ultrasound images.
 It is optimized to run on CPU-only systems and designed specifically for use in real-time clinical environments.